Kong/docs.konghq.com/app/konnect/dev-portal/applications/application-overview.md

 content_type: explanation
 ---

-Multiple services can be registered to a single application.
+Multiple services can be registered to a single application as long as they share the same authentication strategy.
 In the {{site.konnect_short_name}} Dev Portal, services registered to an application are listed in an application's detail page.
 You can find all applications in your account by clicking  **My Apps** from the dropdown menu beneath your login email in the Dev Portal.

 The purpose of registering services to an application is to consume those services using application-level authentication.
 Grouping authentication enables direct access to multiple services.
 The application can host multiple credentials or API keys.
 For more information about application credentials, refer to [Generate Credentials for an Application](/konnect/dev-portal/applications/dev-gen-creds/).